phantasm66/mtarep/README.md

 ```
 *Where 20140208 is the current date*

-These keys contain an incrementing total for each unique domain that has been sent, bounced, expired or feedback-loop received.
+These redis keys should contain an incrementing total for each unique domain that has been sent, bounced, expired or feedback-loop received.
 The exact redis operation is [HINCRBY](http://redis.io/commands/hincrby).

 Using the [redis-rb](https://github.com/redis/redis-rb) ruby client you could do something like this:
 ```ruby